common-voice/commonvoice-fr/STT/CONTRIBUTING.md

  - `lm_evaluate_range`, if non empty, this will perform a LM alpha/beta evaluation the parameter is expected to be of the form: `lm_alpha_max`,`lm_beta_max`,`n_trials`.
     See upstream `lm_optimizer.py` for details
- - `lm_add_excluded_max_sec` set to 1 if you want the importers to add excluded, too long, sentences to the language model.
+ - `lm_add_excluded_max_sec` set to 1 adds excluded sentences that were too long to the language model.

 Some parameters for the model itself:
  - `train_batch_size` to specify the batch size for training dataset